-Revision Date Description Α 7/26/16 Original document
+Revision Date Description

+Α 7/26/16 Original document

+В 1/31/20 Added note re: 9V battery fit

 Checklists

 Checklists are provided on the following pages.
 Note that there is a "Assembly Guide Checklist" and also a "Survival Checklist."
 These are redundant.
 The "Assembly Guide Checklist" is intended as a complete assembly checklist to be used by students in training, or anyone who has not used the rebreather for a period of time and would like a detailed assembly checklist to follow.
 Some divers will choose to use this list exclusively and print out multiple copies to use as their dive log.